JuiceRescue/.github/profile/README.md

-# Welcome to the JuiceboxRescue Organization.
+# Welcome to the JuiceRescue Organization.

 On 10/2/2024, Enel X Way announced that US operations for their residential and commercial EV chargers would cease, effective immediately.